hbin/smart-shift/README.md

 # Smart Shift
-**Smart Shift** is a minor mode for conveniently shift the line/region to the left/right by the current moajor mode indentation width.
+**Smart Shift** is a minor mode for conveniently shift the line/region to the left/right by the current major mode indentation width.

 ## Installation
 ### Melpa(Coming soon...)